 Here’s a list I came up with of the most annoying things that plagued me and how I (mostly) dealt with them.
 Please keep in mind, every woman and pregnancy is different so you may never experience these things – or you may deal with other things.

-1. Sleeping will become horribly unpleasant
+1. Sleeping became horribly unpleasant

 This was the hardest thing for me to handle.
 I love sleep.
 I’ve always been someone who sleeps in till 11 or later, takes naps throughout the day, and generally can just pass out when I’m super tired and stay asleep.
 Enter third trimester uncomfortableness!
 In the beginning of my pregnancy, I didn’t struggle with sleeping and wondered when this side effect I had heard about would hit me.
 Well, the answer is around week 33 or so.
 I could no longer sleep on my back (I’ll get to this in a minute) and sleeping on my side for too long resulted in horrible hip pain.